vaibhav-chopda/Streamlit-Web-App/README.md

 - Access historical flood data to understand past flood events in your area.
 - Explore flood frequency and severity over time.

-### 4. Customizable Alerts

-- Set up custom alerts for your area to receive notifications about changing flood risk conditions.
-- Stay informed and take proactive measures during flood events.

-### 5. Educational Resources

-- Access educational resources and information about flood prevention and preparedness.
-- Learn how to protect your property and loved ones from flooding.

 ## Installation

 To run the Flood Risk Assessment App locally, follow these steps: